Minister of Defence of Finland Visits DESRON 15 and USS Benfold (DDG 65)

 |0

-This work, Minister of Defence of Finland Visits DESRON 15 and USS Benfold (DDG 65), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Minister of Defence of Finland Visits DESRON 15 and USS Benfold (DDG 65) [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+Minister of Defence of Finland Visits DESRON 15 and USS Benfold (DDG 65)